 Score Reasoning (The things that SAP does have for Leonardo many other vendors have.
 The things that SAP needs, which are are more complicated to develop, SAP has no background in)

 Criteria 3: Ability to Use the Integration Argument

 SAP always has the advantage in SAP customers as it can often convince customers to use their offering as it connects to ECC or SAP’s ERP system.
 That allowed SAP to get into many areas where they had no background and poor quality offerings.
 But the issue is that are things like people and assets connected to the ERP system.
-Well in HR they have the records of people, but they are not connected to physical people.
-And SAP is moving away from HR in ERP to a stand along the solution.
+In HR, they have the records of people, but they are not connected to physical people.
+And SAP is moving away from HR in ERP to a stand along with the solution.
 In vehicles, they aren’t.
 In other assets like factory equipment, they could be, but they aren’t.
-MES systems connect to the actual equipment in the factory, and MES systems are often connected to ERP.
+MES systems connect to the factory’s actual equipment, and MES systems are often connected to ERP.
 So it is a bit of a mixed bag.
 But this is SAP’s most potent play.
 They would need to get companies to see ERP as a way to connect all of their devices.